The Thirteenth Doctor is in!

 You can read more extensive interviews with the new companions in the special Doctor Who preview issue of Radio Times, on sale now.

 She has, and it looks very different.
 Created by series designer Arwel Jones, the new screwdriver has a more traditionally sci-fi look than some recent versions, and appears to have been made from scratch by Whittaker’s Doctor.

 The new incarnation of the gadget has a curved handle that’s slightly separate from the main screwdriver, containing stripped lights to match the LED light on the end.
 It’s coloured silver with dark cracks through it, and fits neatly in Whittaker’s hand.

 In another interesting change, the light on the new screwdriver is an orange-y colour – different from the lighter blues and greens of more recent versions of the gadget, though other colours have appeared in the series’ run – while the LED itself appears more organic and crystalline, perhaps hinting at the source of the screwdriver’s power.

 “It’s a privilege to have been asked to redesign the iconic sonic screwdriver for the Thirteenth Doctor and a new generation of audiences,” designer Arwel Jones said in a release.

 “I can’t wait for people to see how the Doctor acquires it!”

-What will happen in the new Doctor Who series?
+What does the new Doctor wear?

 There’s no sign of Peter Capaldi’s sonic glasses, but the new Time Lord’s recently-revealed outfit includes deep blue trousers and socks, light brown braces and a black shirt with yellow, green and red stripes.
 And to top it off, the costume comes with a swish large grey-blue coat, with the same coloured stripe pattern on its edges.
 And check out that earring!
 We can spot stars and a possible handshake symbol in there – how about you?